Cloudy Kitchen

 3. In a small pot, melt together the butter, golden syrup and vanilla.
 Add to the dry ingredients, and mix well.
 Press the mixture into the tin.
 Bake for 25-30 minutes, until lightly golden on the edges.
 Five minutes before the base is done, prepare the topping.

-5. Store in an airtight container.
+6. Store in an airtight container.
 Can be kept in the fridge, but bring to room temperature before eating.
+Stores in the fridge for up to two weeks.

 Did you make this recipe?